-- (b) If one full day's pay or less is owed, the outstanding hours will be paid on the next payday. - 9.05 A complete statement of the employee's earnings and deductions shall be shown on each pay cheque or on a separate statement if direct deposit is used.
-The statement shall include: the number of hours worked at regular rates; overtime rates; shift work; travel time; amount of weekly vacation pay and recognized holiday pay; plus all other deductions such as Employment Insurance, C.P.P., union dues, income tax allowances, etc. - 9.06 Employees shall receive face value for their pay cheques and the exchange shall be the responsibility of the Employer. - 9.07 Except for valid reasons agreed to by the Joint Trade Board, employees shall receive their pay prior to quitting time on payday or be paid four (4) hours for each regularly scheduled working day until their cheque arrives. - 9.08 The Union will only classify workers as having Journeyman C status if they have been provided with proof that at least 7200 hours have been worked in the insulation trade in accordance with the Apprenticeship and Industry Training Act and the Union deem that the individual has Journeyman skills.
+- (b) If one full day's pay or less is owed, the outstanding hours will be paid on the next payday.
+In the event the outstanding hours are not paid on the next payday, the employee will be paid four (4) hours pay, and will be paid an additional four (4) hours pay for each pay period until said outstanding hours are paid. - 9.05 A complete statement of the employee's earnings and deductions shall be shown on each pay cheque or on a separate statement if direct deposit is used.
+The statement shall include: the number of hours worked at regular rates; overtime rates; shift work; travel time; amount of weekly vacation pay and recognized holiday pay; plus all other deductions such as Employment Insurance, C.P.P., union dues, income tax allowances, etc.

+- 9.06 Employees shall receive face value for their pay cheques and the exchange shall be the responsibility of the Employer. - 9.07 Except for valid reasons agreed to by the Joint Trade Board, employees shall receive their pay prior to quitting time on payday or be paid four (4) hours for each regularly scheduled working day until their cheque arrives. - 9.08 The Union will only classify workers as having Journeyman C status if they have been provided with proof that at least 7200 hours have been worked in the insulation trade in accordance with the Apprenticeship and Industry Training Act and the Union deem that the individual has Journeyman skills.
 While having Journeyman C status the worker will be considered a Journeyman for the purposes of this agreement except that he will not be eligible to be appointed as a foremen and the Employer will accept a Journeyman C being dispatched.
 Prior to dispatching a Journeyman C the Union will notify the Employer.